-If you are seeking support, do not see a resource listed, or want more information - email us or stop by our office and we are happy to help!
+If you are seeking support, do not see a resource listed, or want more information - email us or stop by our office!

 Meet with Our Transfer Academic Coaches

-Comeconnect with a current transfer student who wants to support transfer students to be academically and personally successful.
+Connect with a current transfer student who wants to support transfer students to be academically and personally successful.
 Meetings are free!
-Schedule an appointment with one of our academic coaches today.
+Schedule an appointment with an academic coaches today.

 Meet with Our Coordinator